203-Systems/MatrixOS/README.md

 # Matrix OS

-An operation system for human interface devices that is designed to be cross-platform and moudlar.
+An operating system for human interface devices that is designed to be cross-platform and modular.

-Currently the OS only supports MIDI but more to come in later revisions.
+Currently, the OS only supports MIDI but more to come in later revisions.

 ## Description
 Matrix OS is composited by 4 different layers:
 #### Core Layer
-Handles the basic of the chip.
+Handles the basics of the chip.
 Located at core/
 #### Device Layer
-Drivers and configurations of target device.
+Drivers and configurations of the target device.
 Located at devices/
 #### System Layer
 Handles the system and application runtime.
 Located at os/
 #### Application Layer
-Applications that runs on Matrix OS.
-All user interations are Matrix OS applications.
+Applications that run on Matrix OS.
+All user interactions are Matrix OS applications.
 Located at applications/

 ## Supported Devices
 | Device Name            | Type | Chip     | Supported | Note              | Purchase                                       |